 - Monitor your competitors’ social media posts to see what they’re up to.

-- Track how many people are talking about a particular topic on social media and use that information to inform your marketing strategy.
+- Track how many people are discussing a particular topic on social media and use that information to inform your marketing strategy.

-- Look at trends in the data you collect, such as which topics get the most attention or which posts resonate with customers.
+- Look at trends in your data, such as which topics get the most attention or which posts resonate with customers.

 - Use social listening tools like Hootsuite or Social Mention to monitor online conversations.